Mutual Fund Tax FAQ

 This way, any gain on your shares will be taxed (whenever you decide to sell the shares) at long-term capital-gains rates, which can be as low as 15%.
 However, if you roll your company stock into an IRA, all withdrawals are taxed at ordinary income rates, which can be as high as 35%.

 Mutual funds are not the same as other investment securities, such as stocks, because they are single portfolios, called pooled investments, that hold dozens or hundreds of other securities.
+For this reason, there are added complexities that can create a form of double taxation.

 And even if you've only held the mutual fund for a few months and have not sold any shares, it is possible that you could receive a long-term capital gain distribution (assuming the mutual fund held the stock for more than a year).
 Therefore the taxes distributed to you are due to the activities within the mutual fund, not due to your own investing activities.